Impact of LIGO-Virgo black hole binaries on gravitational wave background searches

+Other astrophysical GW foregrounds arise from neutron star (NS) binaries, NS-BH binaries, and from binary white dwarfs (BWDs).
+The latter has been extensively studied in the literature~\cite{Nelemans:2001hp,Farmer:2003pa}, and we include its impact on the reach of GW experiments in our analysis as modeled for the LISA experiment in~\cite{Cornish:2017vip,Robson:2018ifk}.
+We neglect the contributions on the foreground arising from NS-NS and NS-BH binaries, as their population characteristics and merger rate is currently subject to large uncertainties and their contribution to the total GW foreground is subdominant at low frequencies to that arising from BBHs~\cite{LIGOScientific:2021psn}.
+However, they may still have an impact on the reach of the GW experiments as it is typically more difficult to resolve GW signals from NS-NS and NS-BH binaries than from BBHs.

-The problem of probing the primordial GW background in the presence of an astrophysical foreground has been recently studied in several papers (see e.g.~\cite{Regimbau:2016ike,Chen:2018rzo,Bartolo:2018qqn,Sharma:2020btq,Sachdev:2020bkk,Boileau:2020rpg,Pieroni:2020rob,Martinovic:2020hru}).
-Our analysis improves over the earlier studies by systematically subtracting the resolvable BH binaries from the total foreground, and by accounting for the uncertainties in the BBH merger rate, which translate into priors for the amplitude of the GW foreground.
-We quantify, using Fisher analysis, what impact this foreground will have on detection of primordial GW backgrounds modeled in the simplest and most generic case as power-laws.
-We find that subtracting the identified binaries can significantly mitigate the foreground especially for experiments with sensitivity to probe signals far weaker than the foreground itself.
-However, the sensitivity of all experiments will still be severely impacted, limiting their reach in probing of primordial GW sources.
+The problem of probing the primordial GW background in the presence of an astrophysical foreground has been recently studied in several papers (see e.g.~\cite{Cornish:2001qi,Cutler:2005qq,Cornish:2007if,Harms:2008xv,Adams:2013qma,Regimbau:2016ike,Chen:2018rzo,Bartolo:2018qqn,Chatziioannou:2019zvs,Biscoveanu:2020gds,Sharma:2020btq,Sachdev:2020bkk,Boileau:2020rpg,Pieroni:2020rob,Flauger:2020qyi,Martinovic:2020hru,Littenberg:2020bxy,Cornish:2021smq,Boileau:2021sni,Boileau:2021gbr}).
+Our analysis complements the earlier studies by subtracting the resolvable BBHs from the total foreground and systematically analysing the detectability of a primordial GW background.\footnote{Subtracting the resolvable binaries from the foreground has been studied in the earlier literature~\cite{Cutler:2005qq,Regimbau:2016ike,Sharma:2020btq,Sachdev:2020bkk}, however without systematical analysis of the detectability of the primordial GW background.
+Ref.~\cite{Biscoveanu:2020gds} presented a Bayesian implementation that estimates the astrophysical foreground and the detectability of the primordial GW background, but they demonstrate their method only in one benchmark case.} We account for the uncertainties in the BBH merger rate and perform a Fisher analysis to study the impact the BBH foreground on detection of primordial GW backgrounds modeled in the simplest case as power-laws.
+Moreover, we develop a new graphical presentation of the sensitivity of a given detector that accounts for the foreground.
+We find that the sensitivity of all experiments will be severely impacted by the BBH foreground, limiting their reach in probing primordial GW sources.